Summer Term: 1 July - 23 August

 Who is this course aimed at?

-This course is aimed at teachers and others with a professional interest in Gifted and Talented education.
-It may also be helpful for parents who want more detailed information about the development and education of children and young people who are gifted and talented.
+This course is aimed at teachers and others with a professional interest in meeting the needs of diverse learners in inclusive educational settings.
+It may also be helpful for parents interested in learning about inclusive educational provision for children and young people with a wide range of special or additional learning needs.

 Key Course Information